kaiwolff/Week4_Notes/day_one_notes.md

 For a long time, humanware was not considered sufficiently.
 This means considering how a user might actually be using a computer, which may be at odds with how it was designed to be used.

+Hardware covers things such as the motherboard, CPU, etc. At this point, it is useful to point out that the motherboard has a "brain", BIOs (Basic Input/Output System), and more recently UEFI BIOS (Unified Extensible Firmware Interface) to interact with the hardware outside of the operating system
 ### Servers

 Servers are computers which provide a service to other computers.
 This can be the data servers commonly associated with the term, but technically, if a user sets up their laptop to provide access to a printer for other users, that laptop is also running as a printing server.

 A server will require different security protocols to a general purpose computer.

-## Windows Security - Best Practices

-This will be summarised as a "securing windows checklist".
+# Windows

+Windows is the most popular personal computing operating system.
+It is an important security consideration as it is often a popular attack vector.

+#### Environment Variables

+#### Accessing Logs

+#### Managing Users and Groups

 ### PowerShell

-This is a windows designed multiplatform shell, that can be used in a way not dissimilar to bash
+This is a windows designed multiplatform shell, that can be used in a way not dissimilar to bash.

-### PowerShell - Basic Commands
+##### PowerShell - Basic Commands

 Get — To get something
 Start — To run something